-The Local Economic Development course will take place in The Hague from 14 to 25 June 2021.
-The application deadline is 7 May 2021.
+The application deadline is 19 March 2021.
 Incomplete forms will be neither accepted nor considered in the selection process.

 If no payment is received before that deadline, then your registration will automatically be canceled.
 Please note that The Hague Academy accepts registrations on a first-pay, first-served policy.